cwispy/ispcfg3/README.md

 **WARNING 07/Nov/2017 - DO NOT RUN IN PRODUCTION**

+Please report issues in our HowtoForge thread above.

 This module now requires that you have ISPConfig 3.1 or higher It will no longer work with older versions of ISPConfig